Nation’s oldest World War II veteran turns 112 years old in New Orleans

 Brooks was first entertained by his favorite 1940s vocal trio, The Victory Belles.

-The drive-by celebration was organized by the National World War Two Museum who wanted to give him a birthday to remember.
+The drive-by celebration was organized by the National World War II Museum, who wanted to give him a birthday to remember.

 “If you ask Mr. Brooks why have you lived so long, he says his motto is 'be good to people,'” said Peter Crean with the National World War II Museum.